cheauyuin/ELT_olist/README.md

 ### Prerequisites
 - [Anaconda](https://www.anaconda.com/download) or Miniconda installed
 - The service account JSON key file — ask the project owner (Marcus) to share it with you securely
+- A Google account added to the GCP project by Marcus — required to view data and run queries in the BigQuery console (see below)

+---

+### For the project owner only — adding group members to GCP

+> Skip this section if you are a group member.
+Send your Google account email to Marcus.

+1. Go to [GCP Console](https://console.cloud.google.com) and select the `olist-498903` project
+2. Navigate to **IAM & Admin → IAM**
+3. Click **Grant Access**
+4. Enter the group member's Google account email
+5. Assign the role: **BigQuery User**
+6. Click **Save**

+Once added, the group member can log into [console.cloud.google.com](https://console.cloud.google.com), navigate to BigQuery, and browse and query all datasets.

+---

 ### Step 1 — Clone the repo
 ```bash